-Application deadline of November 1st, 2013 for admission to the program for the Spring 2014 program.
+Application deadline of Wednesday, October 15th, 2014 for admission to the program for the Spring 2015.

 You may submit most of the application on line beginning now.
 The application forms can be accessed below.
 If you have questions the website doesn't answer, please contact Director Cathy Shrady.